grscheller/git-notes/notes/git-notes.md

 ## GIT Basics:

-Here is the "lifecycle" of a file in a GIT workspace
+Here is the "life cycle" of a file in a GIT workspace

 ```
    Untracked        Unmodified      Modified         Staged